-Duke Energy Progress' optional TOU rates may benefit customers who can use a significant portion of their electrical usage during off-peak hours, when kilowatt (kW) demand and kilowatt-hour (kWh) charges are lower.
-Rates differ based upon the hour of the day and from summer to nonsummer periods.
-All weekends and eight holidays each year are designated as off-peak periods with lower rates.
+Duke Energy Progress' optional TOU rates may benefit customers who can use a significant portion of their electrical usage during off-peak hours, when kilowatt (kW) demand and kWh charges are lower.
+Daily on-peak and off-peak hours differ from summer to nonsummer periods.
+All weekends and eight holidays each year are designated as off-peak periods.